bwinkers/system-of-record/docs/how-this-was-built.md

 ## The entry point

 There primary entry point is in the `/bin` directory of the generated project.
 It will be named after the CDK project.
 If you've built the code or are running `npm run watch` then the compiled `.js` will also appear.

-]]"{P;jhb cv\
 ```bash
 bin
 └── system-of-record.ts